-Note: The design and model we are working with are the simplest form of split-plot designs.
-The more general form discussed in the book also has blocks containing the whole plots.
-(More on this later.)
-There are also random-effects and mixed-effects forms of split-plot designs, and forms incorporating more than two factors.
-There are also split-split-plot designs, where each split-plot is further divided into subplots.
+Note: The design and model we are working with are actually the simplest form of split-plot designs.
+There are many variations.
+Examples:

+- The more general form discussed in the book also has blocks containing the whole plots.
+(More on this later.) - Random-effects split-plot designs - Mixed-effects split-plot designs - Split-plot designs involving more than two factors. - Split-split-plot designs, where each split-plot is further divided into subplots.